 EducationPhD, Brown University (Division of Applied Mathematics) (1996)

 Dr. Rubin's research focuses on computational modeling of networks of coupled neurons.
 He is particularly interested in how intrinsic cellular properties combine with synaptic properties, such as plasticity and architecture of connections, to generate neuronal activity patterns.
 Dr. Rubin is currently using simulations and theoretical analysis to elucidate how the modulation of such patterns contributes to movement disorders, such as Parkinson's disease, and to pacemaking, as occurs in respiratory rhythms.
-He also considers more abstract questions of how various network components interact to produce waves of activity or localized, sustained activity.
-In addition to projects in these areas, many computational opportunities for students exist in Dr. Rubin's study of the mechanisms and computational implications of spike-timing dependent plasticity.
+He also considers more abstract questions of how various network components interact to produce complicated dyamic patterns such as bursts and mixed-mode oscillations, often involving multiple timescales.